remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will show you how to use [Amazon SQS](https://aws.amazon.com/sqs/) and Remotion's [renderMediaOnLambda](/docs/lambda/rendermediaonlambda).
-Queues are used to park request to make way for the underlying resources to cope up demand.
-For Remotion there can be instances that demands exceeds the Lambda concurrency limit on rendering the videos, the use of SQS is a workaround to handle the load as the render process is executed in the background and you just notify the user when the render process is completed by the sending them email or means of notification.
+This guide will show you how to use [Amazon SQS](https://aws.amazon.com/sqs/) (Simple Queue Service) and Remotion's [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) API.

+Queues are used to park requests to make way for the underlying resources to cope up demand.
+Since AWS Lambda is subject to a [concurrency limit](/docs/lambda/troubleshooting/rate-limit), you can use SQS to queue renders in the background and you notify the user when the render process is completed by sending them an email or using other means of notification.

-To supplement this guide, two projects have been created.
-The [remotion-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-app) contains a Remotion composition and utility scripts for deploying and deleting Remotion Lambda infrastructure in AWS.
-Note that this is the same application from [Serverless Framework guide](/docs/lambda/serverless-framework-integration).
+To supplement this guide, two projects have been created:

+- The [remotion-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-app) contains a Remotion composition and utility scripts for deploying and deleting Remotion Lambda infrastructure in AWS.
+Note that this is the same application as from the [Serverless Framework guide](/docs/lambda/serverless-framework-integration).
-The [apigw-sqs-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/apigw-sqs-app) contains a [CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) project that deploys two Lambda functions.
-The [enqueue-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/enqueue-function/index.ts) function, when invoked, queues a `JSON` data sent by the user; this can be an `input` properties for the Remotion Lambda.
-The [render-lambda-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/render-lambda-function/index.ts) function listens to enqueued message from `SQS`, processe it and for this instance render the video.
+- The [apigw-sqs-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/apigw-sqs-app) (API Gateway SQS) contains a [CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) project that deploys two Lambda functions.
+The [enqueue-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/enqueue-function/index.ts) function, when invoked, queues JSON data sent by the user; this can be an input payload for the Remotion Lambda function.
+The [render-lambda-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/render-lambda-function/index.ts) function listens to enqueued message from SQS, processes it and renders videos.

-The `enqueue-function` is configured to be invoked through [API Gateway](https://aws.amazon.com/api-gateway/) and are secured by [Cognito](https://aws.amazon.com/cognito/).
+The `enqueue-function` is configured to be invoked through [API Gateway](https://aws.amazon.com/api-gateway/) and is secured by [Cognito](https://aws.amazon.com/cognito/).
 The API Gateway and Cognito setup is automatically created by the [CDK Stack](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts) deployment upon execution of `cdk deploy`.

-This assumes that you have knowledge in using [CDK with TypeScript](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) and [AWS SQS knowledge](https://aws.amazon.com/sqs/).
+This guide assumes that you have knowledge in using [CDK with TypeScript](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) and [AWS SQS knowledge](https://aws.amazon.com/sqs/).
 The AWS Cloud Development Kit (CDK) has been chosen to provision infrastructure as it is an official library from [AWS](https://aws.amazon.com).
-Using manual creation in the AWS console can lead to errors, making the CDK a more reliable option.

 ## remotion-app

-- Follow exactly the same setup instruction from [remotion-app guide](/docs/lambda/serverless-framework-integration#remotion-app) we will just re-using the application.
+- Follow the same setup instruction from [remotion-app guide](/docs/lambda/serverless-framework-integration#remotion-app) as we will just re-use the application.

 ## apigw-sqs-app

-This contains instructions for setting up and installing Lambda services [enqueue-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/enqueue-function/index.ts) and [render-lambda-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/render-lambda-function/index.ts) to your AWS account.
+In the following step, the Lambda functions [`enqueue-function`](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/enqueue-function/index.ts) and [`render-lambda-function`](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/render-lambda-function/index.ts) will be deployed to your AWS account.
 This guide is designed to be executed on your local machine.

 The project will create all the resources defined by the CDK stack, including setting up [Cognito](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts#L19) for the project's authentication and authorization system, uploading Lambda code, generating and associating IAM roles to your AWS account.